 Black coloration is the result of the gene called eumelanin, and at least one parent must have that gene present in order to produce kittens who also have the gene.

-Red coloration comes from a gene known as pheomelanin.
-Because this gene is sex-linked, red kittens will only occur if the parents as the same sex as them is also red.
+The red coloration comes from a gene known as pheomelanin.
+Because this gene is sex-linked, red kittens will only occur if the parents of the same sex as them are also red.

 Maine Coon Genetic Testing

 You may want to get a genetic test for your cat to see what conditions it may be susceptible to inheriting.